 - memoranda from licensed building practitioner(s) stating what restricted building work they carried out or supervised

-- any certificate relating to energy work (e.g. gas and electrical certificates)
+- any certificates relating to energy work (e.g. gas and electrical certificates)

 - evidence that specified systems are capable of performing to the performance standards set out in the building consent

-- any producer statements for construction or construction review.
+- any producer statements for construction or construction reviews.

-We may refuse to issue a code compliance certificate if:
+We may refuse to issue a CCC if: